Committee for Simon Rodia’s Towers in Watts v. City of Los Angeles

 By the late 1970s, the cost to maintain and exhibit the Towers became too great.
 The Committee deeded the Towers to the City that once wanted them torn down.
 The Committee placed its trust in the City’s promise to maintain the Towers.
 The City soon reverted to form, stinting on funds to comply with its promise.
 Instead, the City obtained a grant from the State to restore the Towers.
 Enter Mr. Vaughn.

 The City gave the work, without bid, to Vaughn, a contractor with some curious non-credentials.
 He had no experience in historic preservation.
 He did not even have a contractor’s license.
-He thereupon enrolled in a program to acquire a license—and attempted to charge the City for his education.
+He thereupon enrolled in a program to acquire a license–an attempt to charge the City for his education.

-Within days, CLIPI obtained a succession of emergency court orders, confirmed by a unanimous California Supreme Court, to stop further work and force dangerous chemicals to be moved off-site.
-The City had to return the grant moneys to the State.
-The State Office of Historic Preservation—not Vaughn—would do the repairs.
+Within days, CLIPI obtained a succession of emergency court orders, confirmed by a unanimous California Supreme Court, to stop further work and force dangerous chemicals to be moved off site.
+The City had to return the grant money to the State.
+The State Office of Historic Preservation, not Vaughn, would do the repairs.

 Just what “qualified” the unlicensed contractor finally came to light.
 CLIPI discovered that the contractor had made an under-the-table payment of $10,000 to the Chairman of the Department of Public Works to obtain the job.
 The Chairman resigned when this was disclosed.